coxm/aoc2018/README.md

     cmake ..
     make

+You'll have to copy your own input into an `./inputs/` directory too, e.g.
+`./inputs/01.txt`.
 Then you can execute each day's program, e.g.:

     cd build
     ./day-01